brendankarl/Azure-Web-App/README.md

 # Sample-Web-App
-Sample Python Web App used that is deployed on push to Azure Web Apps using GitHub Actions
+Sample Python Web App that is deployed on push to Azure Web Apps using GitHub Actions